Last Updated on: 29th May 2023, 09:17 am

 Consequently, parrots destroy items, scatter food, and splash water everywhere.
 Large species of parrots are even more prone to messy eating as their actions are less precise.

-While small breeds create smaller messes, they still aren’t tidy.
-As such, you’ll need to clean your parrot’s cage at least once a week.
-During molting season, you’ll need to tidy up feathers and dandruff every day.
+While small species create less mess, they aren’t tidy.
+So, you’ll need to clean a parrot’s cage at least once a week.
+During the molting season, you must tidy up stray feathers and parrot dust daily.

 Are Parrots Messy Pets?

 Parrots are messy animals, especially when restricted to a small cage.
 You may find seeds, feathers, poop, and toys scattered everywhere the parrot has been.

 As wild parrots live high up in trees, seeds, feathers, and poop fall away from their nests.
 Parrots are accustomed to having a large territory that may extend for miles.

 Also, parrots’ waste and dropped food benefit other animals and the ecosystem.

 According to Ecology and Evolution, parrots don’t defecate seeds capable of growing into plants, but their biology still contributes to the environment.